14 – Cold War, 1953-62

 In 1956, Egypt needed more funding and seized the all-important Suez Canal in the northeastern part of the country, built by French and British engineers in the 19th century.
 Nasser scuttled ships at the canal’s northern entrance to block Europeans from Middle Eastern oil and planned to tax ships for passage.
 British shareholders dominated the joint-stock Suez Canal Company that owned and ran the canal and Britain already sensed they were losing access to cheap Persian Gulf oil when Mosaddegh’s nomination in Iran threatened to nationalize that country’s oil supply.
 They saw Egypt as a quasi-colony even if, officially, it no longer was an actual colony.
 Britain got the American CIA to bail them out in Iran and wanted more U.S. aid in helping to secure the all-important choke point of the Suez Canal — Europe’s passage to the Persian Gulf and East Asia.
 Led by Prime Minister Anthony Eden, the Brits told the U.S. that “Nasser’s removal and installation of a regime in Egypt less hostile to the West [okay with British control of the Suez]…must rank high among our objectives.”
 By the 20th century, the British were getting into the habit of throwing the word our around loosely to underscore their American alliance.
 Eden also hoped that boats would need trained British pilots to navigate the narrow channel, but the Soviets trained Egyptian pilots.
 After nearly three months of negotiation, with the U.S. both condemning Nasser’s actions but also discouraging force, the British concocted a phony war whereby Israel would attack Egypt and Britain and France would intervene to separate the combatants and protect the canal.

 But this time, Ike didn’t bail out the British the way he had in Iran three years earlier.
-Eisenhower didn’t want a big incident enticing the Soviets or disrupting his upcoming presidential reelection, and that fall the Soviets invaded Hungary to put down an uprising.
-After their brief war on the Sinai Peninsula and Port Said on the canal, which Britain was on the verge of winning, the nearly apoplectic Ike ordered the allies out of Suez under threat of withholding monetary aid and driving down their currency.
+Eisenhower didn’t want a big incident enticing the Soviets or disrupting his upcoming presidential reelection, and that fall the Soviets invaded Hungary to put down an uprising, further distracting him.
+After their brief war on the Sinai Peninsula and Port Said on the canal, which Britain was on the verge of winning, the nearly apoplectic Ike ordered the allies out of Suez under threat of withholding monetary aid and driving down their currency (“putting a run” on it by selling off America’s treasury’s bonds of pound sterling, lowering its value).
 He simultaneously sent a message to the USSR directing them to stay out, as well, or be “hit with everything in the bucket.”
-Ike wasn’t talking about his wish list of things to do before he died; he’d already led the Normandy Invasion and won the presidency by then.
+Who knows how that translated into Russian, but Ike wasn’t talking about his wish list of things to do before he died; he’d already led the Normandy Invasion and won the presidency by then.
 He meant that he was going to nuke the Soviets back into the Stone Age if they went near the canal.
 The Soviets, in turn, threatened to nuke Paris and London if the British and French didn’t retreat, inadvertently strengthening Ike’s hand.
 While the United Nations, not the U.S., officially ordered the French, British, and Israelis to retreat, the upshot was that the U.S. and Soviets were taking over the region from the old imperial powers.
 Egypt, in turn, retained control of the Suez Canal.
 Prime Minister Eden’s secretary remarked that Britain, “could never again resort to military action, outside British territories, without at least American acquiescence.”
 The Suez Crisis showed how the U.S. was able to order European and Israeli allies around during the Cold War while fending off the Soviets at the same time.
 Nonetheless, according to VP Richard Nixon, Eisenhower called the Suez Crisis his greatest foreign policy failure and regretted that he didn’t support Britain and France.

 Soviet money and Egyptian engineering and labor built the High Aswan Dam in the 1960s (right).
 The Suez Crisis packed a powerful punch historically given that it was a relative blip on the screen at the time.
-Israel had easy enough success in the brief war prior to their withdrawal that it helped convince them to take more territory from Egypt eleven years later in the 1967 Six-Day War — a short but brutal conflict that we’ll revisit in Chapter 19.
+Israel had easy enough success in the brief war prior to their withdrawal that it helped convince them to take more territory from Egypt eleven years later in the 1967 Six-Day War, that we’ll revisit in Chapter 19.
 Also, Western Europeans resolved to get partly out from under American control.
 I say partly because they still wanted an alliance and for the U.S. to foot the bill for big-ticket military spending.
 But Great Britain and France both developed their own nuclear bombs after Suez.

 Sykes-Picot Map